-- Description of your operations, vehicles or property to be covered
+- Description of the insured operations, vehicles, or property

-The binder number applies to the binder only.
-It is not the same number that will appear on your policy.
+The binder number is a series of numbers (often combined with letters) that are used for identification purposes.
+It's not the same as your policy number.
 Your binder will list a policy number only if the binder has been issued to extend the term of a policy that has expired.

-For example, suppose you receive a letter from your insurer stating that it has decided to cease writing workers compensation policies in your state.
-The letter arrives 60 days before your policy expiration date.
-You inform your insurer that you need more than 60 days to shop for coverage.
-Your insurer issues a binder extending your coverage for 60 days after your policy expires.
-You now have 120 days to obtain another workers compensation policy.
+For example, suppose that you purchased workers compensation insurance.
+Sixty days before your policy expires, you receive a letter from your insurer stating it will cease writing workers compensation policies in your state in six months.
+You need more than 60 days to find another insurance carrier so your insurer issues a binder extending your policy for an additional 60 days.
+You now have 120 days to obtain coverage from another insurer.

-Many binders contain cancellation provisions.
-Generally, an insurer may cancel your binder if it determines that your business does not meet its underwriting standards.
-However, binders are subject to the same laws that govern the cancellation of policies.
-If your insurer cancels a binder, it must give you notice within the time period required by law.
-Cancellation requirements vary from state to state.
-Fortunately, binder cancellations are relatively rare.
-Most binders are replaced by insurance policies.
+Generally, an insurer may cancel your binder if it determines your business doesn't meet its underwriting standards.
+If an insurer cancels your binder, it must provide adequate notice.
+Because binders are substitutes for policies, they are subject to the same notification requirements that apply to policy cancellations.
+The requirements vary from state to state.
+Fortunately, few binders are canceled as most are replaced by insurance policies.

 - An insurance binder is a temporary insurance policy.